Sell Annuity Payments

-The scam here comes into play when sales associates fail to disclose certain fees.
-Often times, their words don’t match what is on paper.
+The scam here comes into play when sales associates fail to disclose specific fees.
+Often, their words don't match what is on paper.

 When a secondary market transaction takes place, the funding company is required to incur all charges.
-Not one single charge should be passed on to the seller.
-If you are told that you will receive $75,000 for your cash-out on your annuity, then that is exactly how the check should read.
+Not one single cost should be passed on to the seller.
+If you are told that you will receive $75,000 for your cash-out on your annuity, then that is precisely how the check should read.

-Court cases in California are currently backlogged so it takes longer for a court docket to occur right now than it would in other states.
+For example, court cases in California are backlogged, so it takes longer for a court docket to occur right now than it would in other states.
 Some unethical agencies are using this to their advantage because they know that even if they got caught, then they would not be taken to court right away.

 Sellers often get a quote from a reputable company and learn that their proposal won't make it to court for 60 days.
 Since many people want their money faster, people who hear this two-month news often reach out to another company and tell them the issue.
 And that second company, to win a customer, will promise a 30-day court date even though they know it will never happen.
 They will try to get the annuitant to sign a contract for the transfer in the hopes the seller will not discover the fact that the court date is, in fact, 60 days away.

-The annuity industry has always been regulated at a state level.
-Insurance companies, agents and brokers are required to obtain a license from the state they reside in before selling a product.
-Certain tax laws are set in place by the Internal Revenue Service that also help regulate the ownership and sale of each annuity.
+The annuity industry has always been controlled at a state level.
+Insurance companies, agents, and brokers are required to obtain a license from the state they reside in before selling a product.
+Specific tax laws are set in place by the Internal Revenue Service that also helps regulate the ownership and sale of each annuity.

 Not many agencies are involved when it comes to protecting the primary and secondary annuity markets.
 The Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA) are in charge of the variable annuity market, as agents must hold a securities license to sell these.
 The North American Securities Administrators Association (NASAA) assists in regulating the state securities.

-It is your responsibility to evaluate a contract before you make a commitment.
+It is your responsibility to evaluate a contract before you commit.
 Annuities come with a 30 day cancellation period.
 During this time, they can be cancelled without any penalty.
 Take advantage of this time frame to ask any questions you may have about the policy.
-Don’t wait until it is too late.
+Don't wait until it is too late.